Yevgeniy-Olexandrenko/avr-ay-board/README.md

 57600|8|1|NONE

 Registers sent as a pair of values:
-- Register number `0-13`
+- Register number (0-13)
 - Register value

-To synchronize, just send `0xFF` at start of sending.
+To synchronize, just send `0xFF` at the start of sending.

+# Hardware

+TODO

 # Firmware

+TODO

+# References, Links and Notes

 TODO